Special Educational Needs and disabilities (SEND)

 Cognition and Learning

 At our school all teachers are teachers of SEND pupils and the majority of our pupils have their needs met within the classroom setting.
-However, teachers consult the SENCo if they have additional concerns about any pupils and sometimes additional interventions may be put in place to support these children – this is SEN Support.
+However, teachers consult the SENDCo if they have additional concerns about any pupil and sometimes additional interventions may be put in place to support these children – this is SEND Support.

 Funding for SEND is through delegated resources from the school budget although the school can apply for high needs funding in exceptional circumstances.

-Our school Inclusion Policy sets out the way in which the school will address the needs of pupils with special educational needs.
-This inclusion policy forms part of Northamptonshire's 'Local Offer', further details of which can be found by clicking here.
+Our school Inclusion Policy sets out the way in which the school will address the needs of pupils with special educational needs and disabilities.

 If parents or carers have any complaints regarding SEND then they should consult the class teacher in the first instance.
 If further information is required then the SENDCo/Head teacher should be consulted.
 The SEND governor can also be contacted if necessary.